ericproffitt/TopicModelsVB.jl/README.md

 differing levels species distributions life history...
 ```

-On the other hand some documents will be a combination of topics.
-For instance consider the topic breakdown for document 25:
+On the other hand, some documents will be a combination of topics.
+Consider the topic breakdown for document 25:

 ```julia
 nsflda.gamma[25] # = [11.575, 44.889, 0.0204, 0.036, 0.049, 0.022, 0.020, 66.629, 0.025]